Extending wavelet regularity beyond Gevrey classes: Introduction

 \section{Introduction}

+In this paper, we present a construction of smooth, non-band-limited orthonormal wavelets $\psi$ whose regularity is weaker than Gevrey regularity both in time and in frequency.
+This is achieved by controlling the decay of the low-pass filter $m_0$ near the invariant cycle points $\pm 2\pi/3$ \cite{Fukuda}.
+For this purpose, we use certain flat functions and their extensions to complex domain, see \cite{Javier01, Javier02, Javier03}.
+Our methods differ from those used in \cite{TT-02} where band-limited wavelets were constructed instead.

-One of the fundamental concepts in wavelet theory is the notion of a \emph{multiresolution analysis} (MRA in short), introduced by Y.~Meyer~\cite{Meyer} and later developed by S.~Mallat~\cite{Mallat}.
-MRA is based on a hierarchical family of closed subspaces of $L^2(\mathbb R)$ and involves a \emph{scaling function} $\varphi$, which plays a central role in wavelet construction.
-Under certain technical assumptions, $\hat\varphi$ can be represented as an infinite product constructed from a $2\pi$-periodic function, known as the low-pass filter.
+The notion of a \emph{multiresolution analysis} (MRA) is one of the fundamental concepts in wavelet theory, introduced by Y.~Meyer~\cite{Meyer} and later developed by S.~Mallat~\cite{Mallat}.
+MRA is based on a hierarchical family of closed subspaces of $L^2(\mathbb R)$ and involves a \emph{scaling function} $\varphi$, which plays a central role in construction of the orthonormal wavelet bases.
+Under certain technical assumptions, its Fourier transform $\hat\varphi$ can be represented as an infinite product constructed from a $2\pi$-periodic function, known as the low-pass filter.
 More precisely, if $\varphi$ is a scaling function and $m_0$ the associated low-pass filter, then

-and the Fourier transform of the corresponding MRA wavelet $\psi$ is given by With this approach, it is therefore sufficient to construct a low-pass filter with the desired regularity properties, which are inherited by $\hat{\varphi}$ and $\hat{\psi}$ through \eqref{OdnosM0iPhi} and \eqref{MRAWavelet}.
-The regularity of $\varphi$ and $\psi$ is then measured via Paley--Wiener type theorems, which relate the smoothness of a function to the decay of its Fourier transform.
-For a more detailed exposition of the general theory of wavelets and their applications, we refer to \cite{Dau, HW}.
+and the Fourier transform of the corresponding MRA wavelet $\psi$ is given by In such framework, it is therefore sufficient to construct a low-pass filter with the desired regularity properties, which are then inherited by $\hat{\varphi}$ and $\hat{\psi}$ through \eqref{OdnosM0iPhi} and \eqref{MRAWavelet}.
+The regularity of $\varphi$ and $\psi$ is then given by Paley--Wiener type theorems, which relate the smoothness of a function to the decay of its Fourier transform.
+For a more detailed exposition of the general theory of wavelets and their applications, we refer to classical textbooks \cite{Dau, HW, MeyerBook}.